MatiasHamie/MatiasHamie/README.md

 ### Hi there 👋

-I'm an Argentinian frontend developer living in Spain I've been programming since early 2019.
+I'm an Argentinian frontend developer living in Spain.
+I've been programming since early 2019.

 ## What I'm up to